Data assimilation for wake-wake interactions

 Large scale wind farms often consist of hundreds of wind turbines with diameters going up to hundreds of metres.
 The wakes generated by these turbines interact with each other.
 The accurate modelling of the interaction between the wakes can have significant impact on our ability to optimise the operations of large wind farms and maximise their energy output.

-1. Assessing the deficits of current LES models in the simulations of controlled wind farms.
+1) We will evaluate the limitations of current LES models when simulating actively controlled wind farms.

-2. In order to effectively and consistently synthesise data with LES, we will investigate the sensitivity of the wakes with respect to the data.
-Data enrichment or reduction might be necessary.
+2) To enable effective and consistent synthesis between data with LES, we will investigate the sensitivity of the wakes with respect to flow data, and develop methods for data enrichment or reduction if necessary.

 Methodology